metamaterials-capstone-su-22/metamaterials_ai/README.md

     # TODO: Fix num_wavelens be set at load time
     num_wavelens: int | None = 800  # This will be set @ load time. ex.
 800
     substrate: str = "stainless_steel"  # options "stainless_steel" , "inconel"
-    use_cache: bool = (
+    # use_cache truw means to use the .pt file instead of regeneratign this
-        True  # Use the pt file instead of reading from the google drive or mongadb )
+    use_cache: bool = True
     use_forward: bool = True
     # Path to the working folder, checkpoint, graphs, ..
     work_path: str = "local_work"